Kallu-A/image-utility/README.md

 ### Window
-You have the file `image-utility.exe` in `install` at the root of the project run from cmd `start install/image-utility.exe img* res* action*`
+You have the file `image-utility.exe` in `install` at the root of the project run from cmd `./install/image-utility.exe --help` in a window powershell
 img: path to your image
 res: path where to save the image
 action: action you want to do